 How to get around Aruba

-As I previously mentioned, my plan was to rent a car in Aruba, and I am so glad that I did.
-The amount of driving and exploring I did in that rental ended up to be much cheaper than either hiring a guide or taking taxis.
+The amount of driving and exploring I did in that rental ended up to be much cheaper than either hiring a guide or taking taxis .

-That said, if you plan to take only a couple of excursions, maybe taking a taxi now and then or hiring a tour guide would make more sense for you.
-On the bright side, taxi prices are regulated by the government and you will not need to haggle over pricing or worry about being price-gouged for your trip.
+One thing to note, taxi prices in Aruba are regulated by the government.
+You will not need to haggle over pricing or worry about being price-gouged for your trip.

-Another option, depending on where you’re going, is public transportation via the public bus.
-The Arubus service offers daily rides all along the hotel strip.
 Buses run every 15 minutes from 5:45 am through 6pm.
 After 6pm, buses run every 40 minutes until 11:30 pm.
 Current routes, schedules and prices can be found here.

 You May Also Like: Solo Female Taxi Safety Tips